mixelpixel/LambdaSchoolTA/README.md

 </p></details>

 ### Repl.it review
 - use it to monitor students progress with CC's.
-If they aren't completing them, check in.
+- If they aren't completing them, check in.
+- If they aren't even submitting them, show them how and remind them to submit them.
+- Export CSV to analyze performance

 ### Setting up [repl.it](https://repl.it/teacher) code challenges
 Per Emily: